sfigg/commercialization-public/customize/enterprise/create-a-kiosk-image.md

 ## <a name="multi-app-kiosk"></a>Windows Configuration Designer method for a a multi-app kiosk experience

 A kiosk device typically runs a single app, and users are prevented from accessing any features or functions on the device outside of the kiosk app.
-However, you can use the [AssignedAccess configuration service provider (CSP)](https://docs.microsoft.com/windows/client-management/mdm/assignedaccess-csp) to create kiosks that run more than one app.
+In Windows 10, version 1709, the [AssignedAccess configuration service provider (CSP)](https://docs.microsoft.com/windows/client-management/mdm/assignedaccess-csp) has been expanded to make it easy for administrators to create kiosks that run more than one app.
 You can configure multi-app kiosks using a provisioning package.
 You can include both UWP and Classic Windows applications.

 The benefit of a multi-app kiosk, or fixed-purpose device, is to provide an easy-to-understand experience for individuals by putting in front of them only the things they need to use, and removing from their view the things they don’t need to access.

+> [!Note]
+> The kiosk device must be running Windows 10 (S, Pro, Enterprise, or Education) version 1709.

 To set up a multi-app kiosk experience: